 Banks and financial institutions may apply fees and charges when processing international payments.
 These fees can vary, so it is advisable to check with your bank to understand the charges associated with your transaction.
 Check out iBanFirst’s Savings Calculator to estimate how much you could save on your next international payment.

-iBanFirst S.A. is duly authorised and regulated by the National Bank of Belgium (under CBE number 0849.872.824) as a payment institution.
-It is a direct member of the SWIFT network and is certified to make payments throughout the SEPA zone.
-As a payment institution, iBanFirst S.A. only offers hedging solutions (forward, flexible forward and dynamic forward) connected to underlying payment transactions. iBanFirst S.A. does not offer options or any other financial instruments for investment or speculative purposes.
+iBanFirst S.A. is duly authorised and regulated by the National Bank of Belgium (under company number 0849.872.824) as a payment institution.
+Our registered address is at Avenue Louise 350, 1050 Brussels, Belgium.
+The products and services that iBanFirst S.A. offers are limited to unregulated spot FX transactions and deliverable forward contracts (forward, flexible forward and dynamic forward) excluded from MiFID and EMIR regulation, as they are intended to cover an underlying future payment for identifiable goods and services. iBanFirst S.A. does not offer options or any other financial instruments for investment or speculative purposes.